jabrcx/jabrcx.github.com/source/logstats/index.markdown

 By default it prints the data to the screen; if you have matplotlib installed it can plot it, too.
 It can also compute overall statistics in addition to the time series statistics.

-logstats is a standalone, command-line script, written in python, with no other external dependencies other than matplotlib (and that's only needed for extra plotting in addition to the default text output).
+logstats is a standalone, command-line script, written in python, with no other external dependencies other than matplotlib, and that's only needed for extra plotting in addition to the default text output.
 It's available at:

 <https://github.com/jabrcx/logstats>